angular/angular-cli/docs/design/analytics.md

 `ng generate component my-component --dryRun` would create a page view with the path `/command/generate/@schematics_angular/component`.

-Additionally, only the Architect configuration of `default`, `production` and `staging` will be logged.
-The project name will be removed, and if the configuration is different than the three basic ones, it will be replaced with `_`.
+We use page views to keep track of sessions more effectively, and to tag events to a page.

+Project names and target names will be removed.
-The command `ng run some-project:lint:some-configuration` will create a page view with the path `/command/run/_:lint:_`.
-Configurations are only used when actually mentioned on the command line, thus the command `ng build some-project --prod` will create a page view of `/command/build/_:default` (with the `prod` flag), while `ng build some-project:some-conf` will log `/command/build/_:_`.
+The command `ng run some-project:lint:some-configuration` will create a page view with the path `/command/run`.

 # Dimensions
-Google Analytics Custom Dimensions are used to track flag values.
+Google Analytics Custom Dimensions are used to track system values and flag values.
 These dimensions are aggregated automatically on the backend.

 One dimension per flag, and although technically there can be an overlap between 2 commands, for simplicity it should remain unique across all CLI commands.
-These are numbers added to our own `schema.json` files.
-Dimensions are not to be used for anything else.
+The dimension is the value of the `x-user-analytics` field in the `schema.json` files.

 To create a new dimension (tracking a new flag):